tombra1984/QUORA-QUESTIONS/README.md

 4. Accuracy: Both models have the same accuracy (0.71), which measures the overall correctness of the predictions across all classes.

-Considering the precision, recall, and F1-score, Logistic Regression model appears to perform slightly better than XGBoost classification model.
+Considering the precision, recall, and F1-score, Logistic Regression model appeared to perform slightly better than XGBoost classification model.
 It achieves higher scores for both classes and has a better balance between precision and recall.

 ### Data